DoctorLai/Tron-FAQ/README.md

 106. owner_address Why is this parameter mandatory?
 We can activate the newly created account later.
 > activate account has cost, you have the specify the owner account to pay the cost.

+107. how to get user's authority so that can check his balance with wallet address?
+> you don't need user authority to check balance.
+Just call the BalanceOf(address) funtion of the token contract, or use the Tronlink api for TRX balance